What is the New Upcoming California Bail System All About?

 Posted by Ronald D. HeddingOct 08, 2019

-It appears that California is attempting to do away with bail bondsmen.
-What they're doing — again, it seems because everything hasn't been all structured up and set up — but it looks like it's very similar to the federal system where a bail bondsman is not used.
+It appears that California is attempting to eliminate bail bond agents.
+What they're doing — again, it seems because everything hasn't been fully structured and set up — but it looks like it's very similar to the federal system, where a bail bondsman is not used.
 California will become the first state to abolish bail for suspects awaiting trial under a sweeping reform bill.
 It's called the California Money Bail Reform Act.

 When the judge sets bail, the bail is set, and either there is no bail where the person can't get out, or they're set at a property bond.
 For example, where the person can put up a property and deed over that property to the state, and then if the person skips the bond or doesn't show up to court, the state can foreclose on that property and collect their money for the bond.